Rhubarb Across Britain

 The farm is situated right in the middle of Yorkshires famous ‘Rhubarb Triangle’, and this story begins at the door of the mysterious and ancient Rhubarb sheds.

-To learn more take a visit the Wakefield Museum, where you can hear forced rhubarb growing (it makes an eerie creaking and popping sound!), and see rhubarb related items from the collection.
+To learn more take a visit to the Wakefield Museum, where you can hear forced rhubarb growing (it makes an eerie creaking and popping sound!), and see rhubarb-related items from the collection.

 Varieties of Rhubarb

 Varieties of rhubarb include Irish Giant, Valentine, Glaskins Perpetual , Victoria , Timperely Early, The Sutton.
-Forced Rhubarb is harvested in late December to March and Field grow from April to September.
+Forced Rhubarb is harvested each year in late December to March.
+Field grown, from April to September.